Guide on Stamp Duty Land Tax for Leasehold Property Transactions

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Guidance on Completing SDLT Forms and Providing Land Plans for Transactions
+You may find it helpful to read the original guidance here: Guide on Stamp Duty Land Tax for Leasehold Property Transactions

 View all HMRC SDLT Guidance Pages Here